tomaszkuczewski/NVScript3-Parser/README.md

 that is very similiar to JavaScript.
 Language uses only stack so the state of the program can be easly serialized and recovered later.

+REMINDER: It was not meant to be released for public due to lack of time to REFACTOR but its used as a code sample because it took A LOT OF TIME.

 - Supports functions
 - Supports conditions
 - Supports while loop